In-Process Worker

 - Flexibility: Per-type configuration, multi-type workers

-- Extensibility: Middlewares enable cross-cutting concerns
+- Extensibility: Handler middleware enable cross-cutting concerns

 See Also